Three guards lead No. 4 Texas to a 91-54 victory over UTRGV

 The three guards combined to hit 20 of 36 field goal attempts, including nine 3-pointers.

-Texas (5-0) received a boost from Dylan Disu, a 6-foot-9 senior who had 10 rebounds, a career-tying five blocks, four assists, three steals and six points.
+Just as importantly, Texas (5-0) received a boost from Dylan Disu, a 6-foot-9 senior who had 10 rebounds, a career-tying five blocks, four assists, three steals and six points in 20 minutes.
+Disu, the tallest Longhorn, seemed to think his rebounding was most important because he averaged 2.5 boards through four games.

+”I’m sure a lot of you know about my rebounding numbers so far this season,” said Disu, who grabbed a career-best 16 as a sophomore playing for Vanderbilt against Kentucky. ”The coaching staff has challenged me to crash the boards.
+I’m trying to work on that.”

+Texas induced 22 UTRGV turnovers, turning them into 28 points.
+The Vaqueros scored just six points off 11 Texas turnovers.

 Justin Johnson led UTRGV (4-3) with 18 points.
 Will Johnston scored 10.